Introduction to Hund’s Rule

 Electron Configuration and its Purpose

+The above image helps in understanding the electronic configuration and its purpose.
 The valence shells of two atoms that come in contact with each other will interact first.
 When valence shells are not full then the atom is least stable.
 The chemical characteristics of an element are largely dependent on the valence electrons.
 Similar chemical characteristics can be seen in elements that have similar valence numbers.

 The stability can also be predicted by the electron configuration.
 When all the orbitals of an atom are full it is most stable.
 The orbitals that have full energy level are the most stable, for example, noble gases.
 These type of elements do not react with other elements.